booyaa/booyaa.github.io/blog/2019-0020-aws-devops-pro-certification-ecs.md

 AWS ECS ...

 - is Amazon's Docker managed service.
-Naturally you also get a container registry service in the form of [Elastic Container Registry][aws_ecr] (ECR).
+Naturally, you also get a container registry service in the form of [Elastic Container Registry][aws_ecr] (ECR).
 - comes in two varieties (launch types): EC2 or Fargate.
-  - EC2 based clusters as the name imples uses EC2 instances as Docker hosts for containers.
+  - EC2 based clusters as the name implies uses EC2 instances as Docker hosts for containers.
-    - You just pay for the resources spun up i.e. EC2 instances and/or EBS volumes.
+    - You pay for the resources spun up i.e. EC2 instances and/or EBS volumes.
+    - You're also responsible for the upkeep of the EC2 instances (patching, monitoring and making secure).
   - Fargate abstracts away EC2 instances (much like serverless functions).
-    - You pay for the vCPU and memory resources the container uses.
-This is charged at per second (with a minimum charge of a minute.
+    - You pay for the vCPU (virtual CPU) and memory resources the container uses.
+This is charged at per second rate (with a minimum charge of a minute).
     - Fargate is only available to few [regions][docs_ug_fargate] (13 at the time of writing this)
+    - There's no EC2 instances to maintain, just your tasks.
-- is not a Kubernetes managed services, this is a separate offering called [Elastic Container Service for Kubernetes Service][aws_eks] (EKS)
+- is not a Kubernetes managed services, this is a separate offering with the catchy name of [Elastic Container Service for Kubernetes Service][aws_eks] (EKS)

 Additional resources: